Skip to main content

 Usage of Data Vaults to protect identity claims

-Pages with the namespace : must be ‘read and write able’ by only by default.
+Pages with the namespace <Account>: must be 'read and write able' by <Account> only by default.
 This is to protect the personal-identifiable data of the user.
 This data should be stored in a place where only the account owner has access to.
-This can be achieved by having the data stored locally on a machine the account owner has, or by using cryptography which requires the account’s owner explicit interaction to decrypt it.
-The content should not be decrypted on the server, but within the web-browser or client-application to ensure that a potentially compromised service-provider can’t leak the sensitive information.
+This can be achieved by having the data stored locally on a machine the account owner has, or by using cryptography which requires the account's owner explicit interaction to decrypt it.
+The content should not be decrypted on the server, but within the web-browser or client-application to ensure that a potentially compromised service-provider can't leak the sensitive information.

 • Identity claims are encrypted by default and can only be decrypted by the account owner or other accounts explicitly given permission to do so.